-Frankly, for time-poor gamers like me who can’t afford to spend every waking moment creating army lists and collecting models, this is a fantastic system.
-If only Kill Team had been so straightforward (and Age of Sigmar and W40K for that matter), I might be playing it more often instead of it sitting on the shelf Warcry really does make me excited again about the future of GW.
+Frankly, for time-poor gamers like me who can’t afford to spend every waking moment creating army lists and collecting models, this is a fantastic system, and its ease of setup and play makes it a game I’ll keep going back to.
+Warcry really did get me excited again about Games Workshop skirmish games.

 Three years later and we have a new starter set (‘Heart of Ghur’), with another one to come (‘Sundered Fate’).
 These are set in a mysterious jungle forest in the middle of Ghur, Land of Beasts, and feature some very nice weird trees and bamboo structures.
 The rules have been tweaked with the addition of some reactions to make the system more interactive, but otherwise things remain very similar.
 There’s a huge range of very imaginative warbands to choose from, and an updated Compendium book that updates the stats for them all.
 Warcry lives!